 [Caution: This option is not secure] Entering the combination parameter

--u $USERNAME:$PASSWORDas part of your command means that you are not asked to enter your password interactively.
+-u $ACCOUNT:$PASSWORDas part of your command means that you are not asked to enter your password interactively.
 However, a plain text copy of your password appears in the terminal log.

 [Caution: This option is not secure] For an

 httpscURL request, you can supply the username and password as part of the URL:

 ... https://<account>.cloudant.com ...